elements-at/ProcessManager/doc/usage.md

 ### How to use

 **In short:**
-The [SampleCommand](/src/Elements/Bundle/ProcessManagerBundle/examples/ProcessManager/Command/SampleCommand.php) is a example how you should use the plugin.
-If you are new to this Bundle just copy this file to your projekt command space (alter namespaces) and set up the command in the processmanager.
+The [ProcessManagerSampleCommandSimple](sample/src/AppBundle/Command/ProcessManagerSampleCommandSimple.php) is a very simple example on how you should use the bundle.
+If you are new to this Bundle just copy this file to your project command space
+and set up the command in the ProcessManager.
+The [ProcessManagerSampleCommandAdvanced](sample/src/AppBundle/Command/ProcessManagerSampleCommandAdvanced.php) is a more advanced example.

 Details: When a script is executed via the Pimcore admin interface a monitoring item is created and the id of the monitoring item is passed to the cli script (Param: monitoring-item-id).
 You will have to retrieve this id in your script and call the initProcessManager() function of the \Elements\Bundle\ProcessManagerBundle\ExecutionTrait.